buds-lab/island-of-misfit-buildings/README.md

 - [Context Extraction](Preprocessing/context_extraction.ipynb): Generate resampled datasets filtering observations based on the specify context.
 - [Load Curve Generation](Preprocessing/load_cuve_generation.ipynb): Based on the given aggregation function, generate one load curve for each building.

-The naming format for all generated files is `DatasetName_Context_LoadCurveFunction_TypeOfFile.extension`.
+The naming format for all generated files is `DatasetName_Context_LoadCurveFunction_Algorithm_TypeOfFile.extension`.
 Each section is decribed as follows:
 - DatasetName: `BDG` for the Building Genome Dataset and `DGS` for the Washington Dataset
 - Context: Currently implemented `weekday`, `weekend`, `fullweek`
 - LoadCurveFunction: Aggregation function used.
 Currently implemented `average`, `median`
+- Algorithm: Clustering algorithm used.
+Currently implemented `kshape`
 - TypeOfFile: The type of data that is stored in this file, most of the times is `dataset`
 - Extension: Usually `.csv` but also `.png` or `pkl`